Welcome to the Embassy of Bangladesh, Tokyo

 From Armed Forces:

-• A 27- member delegation from the National Defence College (NDC) of Bangladesh visited Japan from 24-30 September 2023 as part of their overseas study tour.
+• Visit of a 27- member delegation from the National Defence College (NDC) of Bangladesh visited Japan from 24-30 September 2023 as part of their overseas study tour

-• Visit of the Hon’ble Security Adviser to the Prime Minister, Major General Tarique Ahmed Siddique, rcds, psc (retired) to attend the Munich Leaders Meeting, 14 -16 May 2023
+• Visit of the former Security Adviser to the Prime Minister, Major General Tarique Ahmed Siddique, rcds, psc (retired) to attend the Munich Leaders Meeting, 14 -16 May 2023

 • Visit of the Air Chief Marshal Shaikh Abdul Hannan BBP, BUP, nswc, fawc, psc, Chief of Air Staff, Bangladesh Air Force, 17-23 February 2023.